Skip to Main Content

 Creating a New InDesign Document

 The New Document dialog box appears.
+Look first at the Units drop down box and change it to Inches if it is not already.
 Enter in values for the page size, margins, and number of columns.
-Typical for a poster could be a page size of 60 inches wide and 36 inches tall, 3 columns, and margins of 0.5 inches on all four sides (top, bottom, left, and right).
+Typical for a poster would be a page size of 60 inches wide and 36 inches tall, 3 columns, and margins of 0.5 inches on all four sides (top, bottom, left, and right).
+Be sure your orientation is set correctly.

 Moving around in the display